Shivkumar-Raghuwanshi/Shiva-Chatbot/README.md

 2. Start a new chat session or continue an existing one.
 3. Type your message and interact with the AI chatbot.
 4. Use the theme toggle to switch between light and dark modes.
+5. Utilize the message branching feature to edit prompts and explore conversation branches.

+## Message Branching

+The message branching functionality allows users to have more control over their conversation flow:

+- **Edit Original Prompts**: Users can modify their initial messages to explore different conversation directions.
+- **Version History**: View previous versions of edited messages to track changes.
+- **Branch Visualization**: See related follow-up messages for each branch of the conversation.
+- **Seamless Navigation**: Easily switch between different conversation branches.

+To use message branching:
+1. Hover over a message you've sent.
+2. Click the edit icon to modify the message.
+3. Submit the edited message to create a new branch.
+4. Use the branch selector to switch between different conversation paths.

 ## Deployment